Financial Samurai

 Geoarbitrage Already Happened

 When people think of geoarbitrage, people tend to think in extremes.
 Moving to the heartland or to Southeast Asia or Eastern Europe to save big bucks on living expenses is common.
-The reality is, such big moves are not necessary.
+The reality is, such big moves are not necessary if you just take time to explore your own city.

 Geoarbitrage makes financial independence so much easier